-History of Putnam Cottage – Knapp Tavern
+History of Putnam Cottage – Knapp’s Tavern

-While being chased by the British, General Putnam rode down a steep hill (now known as Putnam Hill) before jumping his horse off a cliff.
-He and his horse survived, and the historic scene is now depicted on the seal of the town of Greenwich.
+While being chased by the British, General Israel Putnam rode down a steep hill (now known as Putnam Hill) before jumping his horse off a cliff.
+He and his horse survived the ride, and the historic scene is now depicted on the seal of the town of Greenwich.
 The name Putnam can be found throughout the state of Connecticut.

 Visit the Museum

 Putnam Cottage underwent an extensive restoration in 1976, as did the property’s barn, carriage shed, and colonial gardens.
 Today, the home is furnished with 18th-century pieces and holds an extensive collection of General Putnam memorabilia.
-Volunteer members from the Putnam Hill DAR conduct group tours by appointment and host a number of public events throughout the year.
-The museum is open on Sundays from 1 to 4 p.m.
+The updates make it one of the top things to do in Greenwich, Connecticut, with kids.

 Explore Putnam Hill

-Putnam Cottage is part of the Putnam Hill Historic District, a nationally recognized 36-acre district that offers a number of fascinating historic sites.
+Putnam Cottage is part of the Putnam Hill Historic District, a nationally recognized 36-acre district that offers a number of fascinating historic Connecticut sites.
 Guests can explore the Second Congregational Church, which was built in 1856 and features a beautiful 220-foot stone tower.
 Or, visit the spectacular Tomes-Higgins House, the only remaining house in Connecticut designed by famed architect Calvert Vaux.

 The Putnam Hill Historic District would have also included the Seaman-Brush House had more modern buildings not been constructed in between to separate the land.
 Stanford White designed the last major update of the Seaman-Brush House, also known as Stanton House Inn.